Birational superrigidity and K-stability of Fano complete intersections of index one (with an appendix written jointly with Charlie Stibitz): Introduction

-More interesting applications come in when we apply Theorem \ref{thm:lct-estimate} to the case when $L$ has some positivity (indeed, the proof of most results in this paper consists of multiple use of Theorem \ref{thm:lct-estimate} in this setting).
-In those cases, we can usually find the constant $\lambda$ by the work of \cite{dFEM-mult-and-lct} (or its variants) and this in particular yields:
+More interesting applications come in when we apply Theorem \ref{thm:lct-estimate} to the case when $L$ has some positivity.
+Indeed, the proofs of most results in this article consist of multiple uses of Theorem \ref{thm:lct-estimate} in this setting.
+In those cases, we can usually find the constant $\lambda$ by the work of \cite{dFEM-mult-and-lct} (or its variants) and this in particular yields the following.